 Ah, Safari’s Intelligent Tracking Prevention - the gift that keeps on giving.
 Having almost milked this cow for all it’s worth, I was sure there would be little need to revisit the topic.
 Maybe, I thought, it would be better to just sit back and watch the world burn.
 But then Mr. Charles Farina, a good friend and so amicable he’s practically Canadian, tempted me into testing out a quick proof-of-concept web service that would give us back our first party cookies.

+Updated 1 October 2019 With ITP 2.3 it looks like Safari is reducing the usefulness of localStorage as well, so this solution should not be considered future-proof.
+The only stable way to persist client-side data at the moment seems to be HTTP cookies.
 Updated 7 March 2019 - Added some extra caveats to this solution.
 Also, be sure to read my article on ITP 2.1, which has far more detail on what Intelligent Tracking Prevention is and how to work with it.
-Looks like Safari is tightening the noose around browser cookies with the introduction of ITP 2.1 (Intelligent Tracking Prevention).
-Among other things, ITP 2.1 caps the expiration of client-side cookies to 7 days.